Galooshi/import-js/README.md

 ### `group_imports`

 By default, import-js will put imports into groups.
-The first group consists of package dependencies, then one or more groups with internal imports follow.
+The first group consists of core modules, then comes package dependencies, then one or more groups with internal imports follow.
 You can turn off this behavior by setting `group_imports` to `false`.
 When disabled, imports are listed alphabetically in one list.

 ```json
 "group_imports": false